Johan Larsson (footballer)

-Johan Erik Liebert Larsson (born 5 May 1990) is a Swedish former professional footballer who last played as a right back for Allsvenskan club IF Elfsborg.
+Johan Erik Liebert Larsson (born 5 May 1990) is a Swedish former professional footballer who played as a right-back.
 Beginning his career with IF Elfsborg in 2010, he represented Brøndby IF and Guingamp between 2015 and 2019 before returning to IF Elfsborg in 2020.
-A full international since 2014, he won six caps for the Sweden national team.
+A full international between 2014 and 2018, he won six caps for the Sweden national team.

 Club career

 Elfsborg

 Larsson played for Kinna IF until 2005 when he left the club for IF Elfsborg.
 He played for the youth teams and also won the Swedish Championship for juniors.

 He made his first team debut on 15 March 2010 in Elfsborg's 0–0 draw away against Gefle IF.
 He scored two goals in the next game at home to Halmstads BK.
 During the 2013 Allsvenskan season, Larsson made all appearances.
 On 27 February 2014, he extended his contract with Elfsborg until 2016.

 Brøndby

 On 2 February 2015, Larsson transferred to Danish club Brøndby IF on a four-year contract.
 He was given the shirt number 13.
 He permanently replaced the retiring Thomas Kahlenberg as club captain in the summer of 2017, after having captained the team for most of the 2016–17 season due to an injury to the latter.
 On 10 May 2018, he captained Brøndby as they beat Silkeborg IF 3–1 in the 2017–18 Danish Cup final.